Plantman: Samuel Smithers

-The Thunderbolts ultimately defeated the Cowl and her Masters of Evil, but they were confronted by the Elite Agents of S.H.I.E.L.D. who caught up with them and wanted the remains of Blackheath's body.
-Finally, Smithers was able to revive himself by sucking the moisture from the villain Hydro-Man, leaving Hydro-Man's body desiccated.
-The Thunderbolts were aided against S.H.I.E.L.D. by the arrival of the true Citizen V, who needed the team's immediate help with his agency's ship — the engines of which were made of alien technology that had begun distorting, threatening to suck the Earth into the null space of a white hole.
-In so doing, the Thunderbolts encountered the original Thunderbolts, who emerged from the void after severing the alien ship's presence from where they had been trapped on Counter-Earth.
-The two teams of Thunderbolts combined forces to plug the void and shunt the alien ship from Earth, similar to the manner in which Helmut Zemo's team stopped the threat on Counter-Earth.
+Blackheath revives himself by sucking moisture from Hydro-Man, leaving Hydro-Man's body desiccated.
+The Thunderbolts are aided against S.H.I.E.L.D. by the arrival of Citizen V, who needed their help in dealing with his agency's ship — the engines of which were made of alien technology that had begun distorting, threatening to suck Earth into a white hole.
+In doing so, the Thunderbolts encounter the original Thunderbolts, who had been trapped on Counter-Earth.
+The two teams of Thunderbolts combine forces to plug the void and shunt the alien ship from Earth.

-After much discussion, most of the costumed heroes and villains chose to part ways.
-Smithers elected to join the Thunderbolts, hoping that their new mission, to rule the world in order to save it, would closely match his own goals of protecting the Verdant Green from humans.
-He increasingly began to lose touch with his humanity, increasingly motivated by his connection to the Green.

-Blackheath joined the Thunderbolts in many acts of questionable heroism under Zemo's leadership, where the ends justified the means.
-Zemo's ultimate plan involved the creation of "the Liberator," a device that would drain abnormal uses of energy throughout the world and hopefully reduce global threats, eliminate superhuman terrorism, and stabilize the world's status quo.
-The Thunderbolts succeeded in launching the Liberator, only to be confronted by the Avengers.
-Feeling betrayed, Moonstone absorbed the powers the Liberator had harnessed, combining them with her already-increased powers of the moonstone.
-The Thunderbolts and the Avengers teamed up to defeat Moonstone, ultimately removing the alien gems that gave her her powers.

-The members of the Thunderbolts agree to go their separate ways, and Smithers agrees to return to prison, hoping to reconnect with his human nature that he felt he was slowly losing.
+Blackheath joins Helmut Zemo's Thunderbolts in many acts of questionable heroism, where the ends justified the means.
+Zemo's ultimate plan involves the creation of the Liberator, a device that would drain abnormal uses of energy throughout the world and hopefully reduce global threats, eliminate superhuman terrorism, and stabilize the world's status quo.
+The Thunderbolts succeed in launching the Liberator, only to be confronted by the Avengers.
+Feeling betrayed, Moonstone absorbs the powers the Liberator had harnessed.
+The Thunderbolts and the Avengers team up to defeat Moonstone, ultimately removing the alien gem that she derived her powers from.
+The members of the Thunderbolts agree to go their separate ways, and Blackheath agrees to return to prison, hoping to reconnect with his human nature that he felt he was slowly losing.

 During the "AXIS" storyline, Plantman appears as a giant plant monster and attacks Los Angeles to retaliate at humans for polluting the world.
 When a group of Avengers attack, they turn on each other due to the influence of Red Onslaught, a clone of Red Skull with parts of Professor X's brain placed in him.
 Plantman is defeated by Iron Man.

-During the "Avengers: Standoff!" storyline, Plantman appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

-During the "Empyre" storyline, Plantman battles Vision in Central Park, during which Luke Cage mistakes him for a Cotati.